loot/loot/README.md

 5. Configure CMake, then generate a build system for Visual Studio 12.
 6. Open the generated solution file, and build it.

+If building on MSVC 2012 or 2013, Windows XP is not supported unless Configuration Properties->Platform Toolset is set to `v120_xp`.

 ### Linux

 #### Boost